ankur-srivastava/node-todo-api/README.md

 For each file you can uncomment the methods to test them out.

+--ENV Variable--

+We can set NODE_ENV variable so that test database can be used by test files.
+Changes made-
+1. In package.json : "test": "export NODE_ENV=test ...
+2. We dont modify start script.
+We set it to development locally.
+Heroku sets it to production.
+3. In server.js changes are made.
+And a config file is used to setup env variables.

 Changes made to server.js, package.json for Heroku.
 In package.json we added: "start":"node server/server.js"